5G-Cash/5G/README.md

 What is 5G-CASH?
 ----------------
 5G-CASH (VGC) is a digital currency that enables instant payments to anyone, anywhere in the world.
-It uses different key features technology to operate with no central authority allowing everyone to operate the way they want to with this hybrid privacy coin that using Sigma and Dandelion++ Protocol along with TOR to remain anonymous.
+It uses different key features technology to operate with no central authority allowing everyone to operate the way they want to with this hybrid privacy coin using Sigma and Dandelion++ Protocol along with TOR to remain anonymous.

 Why 5G-CASH is a Hybrid Project?
 -------------------------------